privacyrepo/cok.ai/README.md

 <a href="./README-lang/README-bn.md">বাংলা</a>
 </p>
 <p align="center">
-    <em>ChatGPT Shortcut, Maximize your Efficiency and Productivity</em>
+    <em>cok.ai, Maximize your Efficiency and Productivity</em>
 </p>

-## Why use AiShort?
+## Why use cok.ai?

-AiShort provides a concise and easy-to-use list of AI instructions.
+cok.ai provides a concise and easy-to-use list of AI instructions.
 Even without understanding of prompts, you can easily find the prompts suitable for various scenarios through filtering and searching, thus improving your productivity.

 🚀 **One-click prompts**: With just one click, you can get a variety of prompts carefully selected by experts.
 Send them to AI language models like ChatGPT and you can get the expected output.